LuisAlva1987/American_Hospital_Association_Survey/README.md

 ```
 There are a few states where areas most positive sentiment have significant significantly from 2015 to 2023.
 In North Dakota, "Quietness of Hospital Environment" has increased 7% since 2015.
 In Alaska, most positive sentiment in the areas of "Communication with Nurses", "Cleanliness of Hospital Environment", and "Overall Hospital Rating" have increased 6% each.
 We can see that in the state level some areas most positive sentiment have increased in comparison to the national level where there was no increased in areas most positive sentiment.

+**What is the patient care sentiment on each region?
+Are there any patterns?**
+For the purpose of this survey the country has been devided between nine distinct regions: